 Asbestos-contaminated talc in mines and factories could have exposed workers.
 Talc miners, millers and factory workers are most at risk.

 Some studies link talcum powder containing asbestos to mesothelioma, but others do not.

 For example, a 2014 study found asbestos fibers in the lungs of a woman who used talcum powder and died of mesothelioma.

-Ronald E. Gordon and colleagues published the study and said asbestos fibers from the powder accumulated in the woman’s lungs.
+Ronald E. Gordon and colleagues published the study and said that asbestos fibers from the powder accumulated in the woman’s lungs.
 They tested 50 samples of one brand of talcum powder produced over a 50-year period and found asbestos.

 A 2002 study found several talc miners and millers in New York state developed mesothelioma.

 Another 2017 study in the journal Inhalation Toxicology found no asbestos in cosmetic talc.